Code-Institute-Submissions/Line-Planner/README.md

 #### License

-The use of this product was inline with Google API's terms of service https://developers.google.com/terms
+The use of this product was inline with Google API's terms of service [Google Fonts Terms](https://developers.google.com/terms)

-### Font Awesome

-Font Awesome provides text based icons which can be manipulated and controlled by CSS styling.
-These were used to prompt user interaction provide visual ques to functionality.

-#### License

-Icons are licensed under the CC BY 4.0 https://creativecommons.org/licenses/by/4.0/

-Fonts are licensed under SIL OFL 1.1 https://scripts.sil.org/OFL

-Code is licensed under MIT https://opensource.org/licenses/MIT

 ## Testing

-### Jasmine

 ### Browser Compatibility